mattm1346/Yogasstick/README.md

 **Technology Used**

 * *Google Maps*
-...Google maps has the feature where you can copy a html code and paste into your own html.
+- Google maps has the feature where you can copy a html code and paste into your own html.

 ![Google Maps Code](assets/screenshots/map-code.png)

+* *Soundstripe*
+- I downloaded three mp3 files from Soundstripe (https://app.soundstripe.com/) and embeded them as audio into the code.

+* *Love-Running*
+- From the Love-Running project that I worked on whilst following videos from The Code Institute, I copied code from my repository (https://mattm1346.github.io/Love-Running/) that I used as a template for the **navigation-bar** and **footer social icons**.

+* *Pexels*
+-

 -Reference to outside sources used (language, frameworks, libraries) -Include short explanation why each tool was used